 Usman A. Fiaz

-I received my PhD in Electrical Engineering (ECE) from the University of Maryland, College Park (UMD) in 2022, advised by Prof. John S. Baras.
-I received my Bachelor's degree in Electrical Engineering from PIEAS in 2015, and Master's degree in Electrical Engineering, from KAUST in 2017, advised by Prof. Jeff S. Shamma.
+I am a senior researcher in robotics, control, and AI/ML with over a decade of combined experience in academia and industry.
+I received my Ph.D. in Electrical Engineering (ECE) from the University of Maryland, College Park (UMD) in 2022, advised by John S. Baras.
+My doctoral research focused on assured autonomy in multiagent systems with safe learning via real-time temporal and spatial guarantees.
+I received my Bachelor's degree in Electrical Engineering from PIEAS in 2015, and Master's degree in Electrical Engineering, from KAUST in 2017, advised by Jeff S. Shamma.

-More specifically, I am currently interested in the following topics:
+More specifically, I am interested in the following topics:

 Assured autonomy in multiagent systems; unmanned aerial vehicles (UAVs) in particular